konrad-winnicki/ihome/README.md

 # iHome

 NOTE:
-This application is under construction.
-Documentation may not be complete, hovewer main components can be used and tested by users.
+This is MVP version.The application is still under construction, hovewer main components can be used and tested by users.
+Documentation may not be complete.

 <br>